Simalungun people

-The Simalungun people are an ethnic group in North Sumatra, considered one of the Batak peoples.
+The Simalungun (also known as Simalungun Batak) people are an Bataks sub-ethnic group in North Sumatra, considered one of the Batak peoples.
 Simalungun people live mostly in Simalungun Regency and the surrounding areas, including the city of Pematang Siantar, an autonomous city, but previously part of Simalungun Regency.

-The Simalungun live in the 'Eastern Batak' lands, bordering the lands of the Batak Toba to the south and west, and the Batak Karo to the north.
-The Simalungun are considered to have more in common with their Karo than Toba neighbours, both groups having migrated from Toba and Pakpak in order to participate in trade.
+The Simalungun live in the 'Eastern Batak' lands, bordering the lands of the Batak Toba to the south and west, and the Karo Batak to the north.
+Simalungun is linguistically closely related to Toba Batak, but culturally closest to Karo Batak.
+Both Batak groups migrated from Toba and Pakpak to participate in trade.

-The Simalungun language is still spoken by many Simalungun people, in addition to Indonesian.
+The Simalungun language is still spoken by many Simalungun people, in addition to Toba Batak and Indonesian.

 Traditional Simalungun life

-Long before Dutch colonialism was established in North-East Sumatra, people now known collectively as Batak Timur (Eastern Batak) claimed the area as their original homeland, for example Sin Raya (Raya's peoples), Sin Silou (Silou's peoples), Sin Bandar (Bandar's peoples), and so forth.
+Long before Dutch colonialism was established in North-East Sumatra, people now known collectively as Batak Timur (Eastern Batak) claimed the area as their original homeland, for example, Sin Raya (Raya's peoples), Sin Silou (Silou's peoples), Sin Bandar (Bandar's peoples), and so forth.
 Dutch colonialism was first established in the Malay area of Deli (Medan) under "De Vide et impera" (the concept of Dutch political colonialism).
 The Batak Timur people were ruled by raja (kings), considered to be living gods.
 One by one their kingdoms capitulated to Dutch aggression and expansionism.
 The Dutch then gave a collective name to their new colonial area of the Eastern Batak kingdoms, that name being Simeloengoen.
-With the current Indonesian orthography the name Simalungun is still used today, even among Eastern Batak people themselves.
+With the current Indonesian orthography, the name Simalungun is still used today, even among Eastern Batak people themselves.

 The Simalungun people were ruled by raja (kings), considered to be living gods.
 G.L.
 Tichelman (1893–1962), a Dutch researcher, described Simalungun villages as consisting of houses built parallel to rivers from wooden poles and palm leaves.
 Houses could accommodate a single family (rumah parsatanggaan), or as many as twelve (rumah parrumahopattanggaan) with a designated area for each family within.
 The head of the village lived in the 'Rumah Bolon', the village's largest, most ornate house.
 The Head of Village was installed by, and loyal to The King.
-The main village or capital of each Kingdom were called 'Pematang.'
+The main village or capital of each Kingdom was called 'Pematang.'

 Villagers drove out spirits from the village by holding 'Robu Tabu', days on which the village would be decorated and outsiders excluded from the village.

 Villages would bathe in a communal 'tapian', with water piped through bamboo tubes for bathing.
-The Simalungun also used bamboo tubes for carrying water back to the village.
+The Simalungun also used bamboo tubes to carry water back to the village.
 Religious ceremonies would often be held near the Tapian.
 'Parsihili' were statues used to take an illness away from a person, while 'Pasiarhon' were statues used for communing with the dead.
-Although villagers would support victims of house fires, it was considered unlucky to offer them shelter for fear of further fires, and instead a new house would be constructed communally as soon as possible.
+Although villagers would support victims of house fires, it was considered unlucky to offer them shelter for fear of further fires, and instead, a new house would be constructed communally as soon as possible.